 Caeser moves in front of his father.

 Caeser: Wait Father, she might be able to help us.

-Augustus: Okay, let’s give her a chance, but I still think she deserves a bullet in the head.
+AUGUSTUS: Nonsense!
+She’s an assassin.
+She’s much too dangerous to be left alive.

+Augustus raises his gun.
+Caeser steps between them

-Caeser: Can you tell us about the robot which wanders the Heremus?
+Caeser: Father stop!
+I think we can reason with her.
+You have to give us something if you don’t want us to kill you.
+Can you tell us about the robot which wanders the Heremus?
 Why did the Reditus put it there?

 Macy: It seems to be something important that cannot be trusted with humans.
 That is why there are so many robots guarding the Heremus and not Reditus.
 There are rumors that deep within the ruins of Vehere my people are hiding something.
 But none of us are allowed to go near that place to confirm the rumor.